Im-Rises/Chip8topia/README.md

 Major:

 - [ ] Correct the Xo-Chip games not working properly
 - [ ] Shader is working, but the game is never drawing in the four planes, why ???
+It seems m_planeMask is only set to 3 (0b11) and never to 15 (0b1111) so the game is never drawn in the four planes so not using the colors for the rom scrolling test and Alien-Inv8sion

 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)